METABOLIC SYNDROME / CLINICAL RESEARCH

 Introduction:

 Epidemiological studies have revealed parallel increases in the incidences of metabolic syndrome (MetS) and inflammatory bowel disease (IBD).
-Clinical observational studies have shown a link between MetS and a poor prognosis of IBD.
+Clinical observational studies have shown an association between MetS and a poor prognosis of IBD.
 However, the causal relationship between MetS and IBD remains unclear.
-This study used bidirectional two-sample Mendelian randomisation to investigate potential causal links between MetS and IBD, including ulcerative colitis (UC) and Crohn’s disease (CD).
+This study used bidirectional two-sample Mendelian randomization to investigate potential causal links between MetS and IBD, including ulcerative colitis (UC) and Crohn’s disease (CD).

 Material and methods:

-Genetic associations of MetS and components, IBD were sourced from public databases of European populations.
-Inverse variance weighting was conducted, with weighted median, Mendelian randomisation–Egger, and Mendelian randomization (MR) Pleiotropy Residual Sum and Outlier methods used as sensitivity analyses.
+Genetic associations of MetS and its components with IBD were sourced from public databases of European populations.
+Inverse variance weighting was conducted, with weighted median, Mendelian randomization–Egger (MR-Egger), and Mendelian randomization Pleiotropy RESidual Sum and Outlier (MR-PRESSO) methods used as sensitivity analyses.
 This process was repeated in the opposite direction.

 Results: